carlosmachel/react-ninja-notes/README.md

 - What methods are in lifecycle update?

+execute when the component is rendered.

 - componentWillReceiveProps : this method is only called when you pass properties to the element.

 - shouldComponentUpdate: Returns true or false.
 If false don't render the element.
 Custom check if component should update or not.
 If you don't have any custom check don't use it.

+- componentWillUpdate: Before the component render again.
+Don't use `setState` in here.

+- componentDidUpdate: Executed after the component rendered.